 3. Next I would install whatever aftermarket silencer takes your fancy.
 I like the Remus which is small, neat and very well

 made.
-The standard exhaust is too big and looks odd on the bike because it has to be so quiet.
-See my link to a great
+The standard exhaust is too big and looks odd on the bike because it has to meet all the Eco rules.
+See my link to a

 4. Remove the CAT, but only if you really feel confident enough to try it.
 It's free and only adds 1db to the noise.
 (Check first

 that you do not need a CAT to pass an exhaust analyser test in your country).